glixx/QPiano/README.md

 INTRODUCTION
 ============

-Piano Booster is a MIDI file player that displays the musical notes AND teaches you how to play the piano.
-You can play along to any track in the midi file and PianoBooster will follow YOUR playing.
-PianoBooster makes sight reading fun!
+QPiano is a MIDI file player that displays the musical notes AND teaches you how to play the piano.
+You can play along to any track in the midi file and QPiano will follow YOUR playing.
+QPiano makes sight reading fun!

-Piano Booster is a free (Open Source) program available from: <https://github.com/captnfab/PianoBooster/>
+QPiano is a free (Open Source) program available from: <https://github.com/glixx/QPiano/>

 Original work by Louis J. Barman can be found here: <http://pianobooster.sourceforge.net/>